nerdeveloper/hackathon-starter-kit/README.md

 - [Unsplash](https://unsplash.com/) - Beautiful, free images and photos that you can download and use for any project.
 Better than any royalty free or stock photos.
 - [Colors](http://clrs.cc) - A nicer color palette for the web.
 - [Creative Button Styles](http://tympanus.net/Development/CreativeButtons/) - awesome button styles.
+- [Icon Finder](https://www.iconfinder.com) - A leading search engine and market place for vector icons in SVG, PNG, CSH and AI format.

 ## Recommended Node.js Libraries